-As a woman ages, her body undergoes many changes like skin wrinkling, graying of hair and difficulty in vision and hearing.
-What most women neglect are the changes that occur “down there.”
-Ladies, your vaginas to undergo some major changes as you get older.
+As a woman ages, her body undergoes many changes like skin wrinkling, greying of hair and difficulty in vision and hearing.
+What most women neglect are the changes that occur ‘down there’.
+Ladies, your vaginas undergo some major changes as you get older.
 With bustling lives and being too busy taking care of the family, children, perhaps also a career, women hardly get the time or the thought of taking care of their intimate parts.
 Throughout a woman’s life, the vagina experiences certain changes.
 Here’s what all women need to understand about their lady parts and the changes that occur in every decade.

 By this age, almost every woman has approached menopause, so the hormonal levels are at an all-time low.
 The vulva shrinks.
-Vaginal atrophy is another common problem experienced by many women during their 50s.
-The changes in the vaginal pH may lead to an increase in bacterial growth, which could cause vaginal infections.
+Vaginal atrophy is another common problem experienced by many women during their 50’s.
+The changes in vaginal pH may lead to an increase in bacterial growth, which could cause vaginal infections.
 After menopause, women are also at a risk of developing vaginal prolapse.
-Vaginal prolapsed may also involve neighboring organs like uterus, bladder, and rectum.
+Vaginal prolapsed may also involve neighbouring organs like the uterus, bladder and rectum.
 To prevent prolapse, exercises that help in strengthening the pelvic floor will come in handy.

 The bottom line is, the vagina is an important organ in female reproductive health.
-But an aging vagina is not a concern and you can definitely keep it healthy by some simple daily care.
+But an ageing vagina is not a concern and you can definitely keep it healthy with some simple daily care.

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a healthcare professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.